 - 1-1/2 cups finely shredded fresh spinach

-- In the same pan, combine the ham bone, water and beans.
-Bring to a boil.
-Reduce heat; cover and simmer for 1-1/2 hours or until meat easily falls from the bone.
+- Soak beans according to package directions.
+In a Dutch oven, bring the beans, ham bone and water to a boil.
+Reduce heat; cover and simmer for 1-1/2 hours or until meat easily falls off the bone.

 - Remove bone from broth; cool.
 Trim meat from the bone.
 Discard bone.
-Add the ham, onion, celery, carrots, salt, pepper and thyme to bean mixture.
-Cover and simmer for 1 hour or until beans are tender.
+Add the meat, onion, celery, carrots, salt, pepper and thyme to broth.
+Cover and cook for 30-60 minutes or until beans and vegetables are tender.

 - Add tomatoes and brown sugar.
-Cook for 10 minutes.
+Cook 10 minutes longer.
 Just before serving, add spinach.
 Yield: 5 quarts.